michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 21. For she was saying within herself, If I touch but his garment, I shall be healed.

-22. But Jeshu turned and seeth her, and said to her, Be comforted, my daughter, thy faith hath saved thee.Given thee life.
-And the woman was healed from that very hour.
+22. But Jeshu turned and seeth her, and said to her, Be comforted, my daughter, thy faith hath saved thee.

 23. And Jeshu came to the ruler's house, and saw the minstrels and the crowds which were making a tumult.